skypjack/entt/README.md

 handler.<br/>
 The most important difference is that it comes in two forms: with and without a collector.
-In case it is associated with a collector, all the values returned by the listenrs can be literally _collected_ and used later by the caller.<br/>
+In case it is associated with a collector, all the values returned by the listeners can be literally _collected_ and used later by the caller.<br/>

 **Note**: collectors are allowed only in case of function types whose the return type isn't `void` for obvious reasons.